-As a result of government and local regulation we have been required to introduce a work from home policy for our work force, with our facilities remaining open to support those activities that can not be conducted from home, in particular the manufacture of cell therapies, treatment of clinical patients and research and development activities.
-The requirement to stay at home and the control measures required to mitigate risks to our work force including social distancing requirements imposed by government and local regulations limits effectiveness of our work force and is resulting in delays to performance of research activities.
+As a result of government and local regulation we have been required to introduce a work from home policy for at least some of our work force, with our facilities remaining open to support those activities that cannot be conducted from home, in particular the manufacture of cell therapies, treatment of clinical patients and research and development activities.
+The requirement to stay at home and the control measures required to mitigate risks to our work force including social distancing requirements imposed by government and local regulations limits effectiveness of our work force, the numbers of individuals that can work at the facility at any one time and is resulting in delays to performance of manufacturing, development and research activities.
 Increased working from home also impacts normal communications and may increase the cyber security risk or create data accessibility concerns.
 It also significantly curtails the numbers of individuals who can attend and work at our facilities which results in a reduction of lab-based work, particularly as required to progress research programs.
 As we increase the number of workers attending at our facilities, and restrictions outside of our facilities reduce this may also increase the risk of a COVID-19 outbreak impacting workers at that facility, despite measures in place to mitigate the risk to those workers.
-This could result in manufacturing operations or facilities being closed or necessitate a reduction in the work we are able to perform at those facilities.
+This could result in manufacturing operations or facilities being closed or necessitate a reduction in the work we are able to perform at those facilities which in turn could result in a delay to the treatment of patients and a delay in our research and development programs.